isomerpages/enterprisesg-switch/_flagship/Lab Crawls/Environmental and Water Technology Centre of Innovation.md

 As the flagship facility in EWTCOI, the membrane innovation lab hosts a suite of membrane development facilities including characterisation, fabrication, scale-up, and performance evaluation.
 The membrane innovation lab is a seamless platform for companies to develop and commercialise innovative membrane products and technologies.

-Our scientists will do a live demonstration during the tour to EWTCOI Membrane Innovation Lab.
+Our scientists did a live demonstration during the tour to EWTCOI Membrane Innovation Lab.
 * Membrane Fabrication
 * Membrane Characterisation
 * Membrane Module Fabrication